Colorful World of Jade

 Jadeite's rising value is no mystery.
 It's a rare gemstone strong in quality and cultural weight, limited in supply, and increasingly embraced by both traditional and modern markets.

-While beauty of a jade piece is in the eyes of the beholder, Jade also comes in a variety of colors, here is a video showing all the different colors that could be found in the world - Check out this video:
+Whether as an heirloom, fashion statement, or inflation hedge, its multifaceted appeal promises continued growth.
+While beauty of a jade piece is in the eyes of the beholder, Jade also comes in a variety of colors, here is a video showing all the different colors that could be found in the world - Check out this video of all kinds of Colors in the Jadeite world:

 Each jade bangle is truly one of a kind, as they are carved from different parts of the natural stone, resulting in unique patterns and colors.